smithgeoffrey/go-coop/README.md

     - tests cold
     - publishes cold
     - cuts over traffic to cold

+Consider adding a couple more containers on the pi, to fill things out more wholly:

+- log aggregation (ELK)
-    - optionally rolls
+- monitoring/metrics (Promethius/Grafana)

-Once I reach steady state, add:

-- a second container on the pi
-  - serves postgres consumed by the app

-Try a third container:

-- migrate Jenkins to a container on the pi

 ### The App